dch/glazier/README.md

 these installed breaks compilation of js-185.
 If you're building with the SDK 7.1 alone this is not required, but it's recommended to follow the steps above anyway for safety.

+Note: start-mssvc10.bat may fail saying it cannot find the VS10 Common Tools.
+To fix this add a string value registry entry for computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\VisualStudio\Sxs\VS7\10.0 of “C:\Program Files (x86)\Microsoft Visual Studio 10.0\” (without the quotes).
+There should be an existing 11.0 value that you can copy and modify.

 ## Building CouchDB itself